rictjo/biocarta/README.md

 [Brain tissues](https://rictjo.github.io/?https://gist.githubusercontent.com/rictjo/cb0d68fb6a853b862806b6ba1cd01ea4/raw/48d1441df9299dd67774529f67e230128603db3e/index.html)
 [Blood immune cells](https://rictjo.github.io/?https://gist.githubusercontent.com/rictjo/c55222e45b04b35c48f4506a0d463ba9/raw/885f089ca81d3f8705b70c9666ab168dfcc01188/index.html)

-We can also make more [elaborate visualisation](https://rictjo.github.io/?https://gist.githubusercontent.com/rictjo/0609bfb6a6113703155f3c08058d1855/raw/47b27519da996cde17f32e7d386ea527a89eba8a/index.html) applications with the information that biocartograph calculates.
+We can also make more [elaborate visualisation](https://rictjo.github.io/?https://gist.githubusercontent.com/rictjo/0609bfb6a6113703155f3c08058d1855/raw/47b27519da996cde17f32e7d386ea527a89eba8a/index.html) applications with the information that the biocartograph calculates.

 # Enrichment results
 If we have gmt files describing what groups of our analytes might be in then we can calculate enrichment properties for gene groupings (clusters).
-One resource for obtaining information is from the [Reactome](https://reactome.org/download-data) database.
+One resource for obtaining information is the [Reactome](https://reactome.org/download-data) database.
 If the pathway definitions are hierarchical then you can also supply the parent-child list and calculate treemap enrichments for all your clusters.
 [Example of biocartograph treemap cluster](https://rictjo.github.io/?https://gist.githubusercontent.com/rictjo/146ba66109c6554684dc387348d21a82/raw/a32f1e7c80cc6ebe53c33039e2adfb4512e3ce4b/index.html)

 The code for doing it might look something like this :